Chukak/netsniffer/README.md

 # Netsniffer

-Sniffering network traffic on the interface.
+Sniffing network traffic on the interface.
 Filtering network packets.
-Displays Ethernet, IP and Protocol headers and any packet data.
+Displays IP and Protocol headers and any packet data.

 ## Installation and Running